bekk/bekk-christmas/post/elm/unpacking-records.md

 post_day: 2
 title: Unpacking Records
 image: https://unsplash.com/photos/IkjROahgUoo
-ingress: Records in Elm are quite similar to the trusty old objects in JavaScript.
-Consider objects with a type as in TypeScript and the comparison is even closer.
-If you’ve worked with React and/or ES6, you may have used destructuring to compact and increase the clarity of your code that deals with objects.
+ingress: Records in Elm are quite like JavaScript objects.
+In ES6, destructuring objects can produce compact and concise code.
 This article invites you to take a look at some techniques that Elm offers to that same end.
 links:
   - title: Pattern Matching Records @ Beginning Elm
     url: https://elmprogramming.com/pattern-matching.html#pattern-matching-records